KoLowIQ/Cybersecurity-Practices/README.md

-# Cybersecurity Practices Among Computer Science Students vs non-cybersecurity practiceners
+# Cybersecurity Practices Among Computer Science Students vs non-cybersecurity Students
 # Background description

 Cybersecurity has become one of the most critical challenges in modern society due to the increasing reliance on digital systems for communication, finance, healthcare, and education.
 Cyber-attacks are intended to harm individuals or organizations by compromising sensitive information, disrupting systems, or enabling financial theft [1].
 These attacks may be targeted, such as spear-phishing campaigns directed at specific organizations, or untargeted, such as mass phishing emails designed to infect as many systems as possible.